TRAIL ETIQUETTE AND SKILLS

 That wise, you can see, for instance, the undulation of a ridge line you will be walking.

-Take an image of what the junction looks like when you are on the return hike.
+When you come to trail intersections, junctions, Y’s, etc., take an image of what the junction looks like when you are on the return hike.

 When hiking in the Washington Scablands, the terrain is way different then in the mountains.
 Terrain features look the same and usually strange.